HathorNetwork/rfcs/text/0000-nft-standard.md

 ## Metadata

 Most NFTs also need extra data besides just the digital asset URL.
 The metadata standard is important to be followed in order to help future platform integrations with Hathor NFTs.
+This standard was inspired by [OpenSea metadata standard](https://docs.opensea.io/docs/metadata-standards).

 If the NFT requires a metadata, the output script data saved on blockchain **MUST** be the metadata URL in an immutable protocol (e.g. ipfs as explained in the last section), e.g. ipfs://ipfs/<hash>/metadata.json.